In world first, S.Africa's Afrigen makes mRNA COVID vaccine using Moderna data

 By Wendell Roelf

-CAPE TOWN, Feb 3 (Reuters) - South Africa's Afrigen Biologics has used the publicly available sequence of Moderna's COVID-19 mRNA vaccine to make its own version of the shot, which could be tested in humans before the end of this year, Afrigen's top executive said on Thursday.
+CAPE TOWN, Feb 3 (Reuters) - South Africa's Afrigen Biologics has used the publicly available sequence of Moderna Inc's MRNA.O mRNA COVID-19 vaccine to make its own version of the shot, which could be tested in humans before the end of this year, Afrigen's top executive said on Thursday.

 The vaccine candidate would be the first to be made based on a widely used vaccine without the assistance and approval of the developer.
 It is also the first mRNA vaccine designed, developed and produced at lab scale on the African continent.

-The WHO and partners hope the hub will help overcome glaring inequalities between rich nations and poorer countries in accessing vaccine doses, with 99% of all of Africa's vaccines imported and the negligible remainder manufactured locally.
+The WHO and consortium partners hope their technology transfer hub will help overcome inequalities between rich nations and poorer countries in getting access to vaccines.
+Some 99% of Africa's vaccines against all diseases are imported and the negligible remainder manufactured locally.

 During the pandemic, wealthy countries have hoovered up most of the world's supplies of vaccines.